martinezcoder/socialwinsite/wp-content/plugins/easyrotator-for-wordpress/readme.txt

 = How can I customize the layout? =

 You can read about making both basic and advanced customizations to layouts [in this article](http://www.dwuser.com/support/easyrotator/kb/customize-layout/).
 You can customize positioning, fonts, colors, and even button images.
+You'll also find instructions for modifying the transition speed.

 = I'm using EasyRotator for WordPress on a RTL (right-to-left) site, and the images don't appear =